beaverbuilder/documentation/beaver-builder/introduction/faq.md

 - [Limited Modules in comparison to Premium](#what-modules-are-included-in-the-lite-version).
 - Incompatibility with Beaver Themer.
+- No access to [Global Styles](../user-interface/global-styles.md), which is available in Premium only.
 - Access to only a few pre-made Templates.
 - Inability to save modules/rows/columns for re-use or to save custom Templates.